kgdunn/pid-book/univariate-review/univariate-review.rst

 In context
 ==========

-In the context of the rest of the course: this class is an introduction to the area of data analysis.
+This section is an introduction to the area of data analysis.
 We cover concepts from univariate data analysis, specifically the concepts shown in the pictorial outline below.
 This section is only a *review of these concepts*; for a more comprehensive treatment, please consult an introductory statistics textbook (see the recommended readings further down).

 .. index::
 	pair: usage examples; Univariate data